 10. Limited Resident Activities

 Participation in activities is essential to your loved one’s overall well-being.
 Social interaction with other residents can improve their mental health and help to eliminate feelings of isolation and depression.
-Activities give structure to their days, which helps them feel safe and gives them something to look forward to and renewed purpose in their lives.
-When facilities don’t offer enough engaging activities to their residents, it puts their quality of life at risk.
+Activities give structure to their days, which helps them feel safe and gives them something to look forward to and a renewed purpose in their lives.
+When facilities don’t offer enough engaging activities to their residents, their quality of life is at risk.

 11. Loud Facility